ts5h/chord_explorer/README.md

 # Chord Explorer

 A playable chords visualizer and reference for keyboards.
-I made it for myself, not being familiar with chords.
+I made it for myself, not being familiar with chords and to learn them.

 Live Demo:
 https://ts5h.github.io/chord_explorer/

+### Packages
 - create-react-app
+- Typescript
-- typescript
+- Chakra UI
-- sass (dart-sass)
+- Sass (dart-sass)
-- eslint *1
+- ESLint *1
-- prettier (with my few preferences *2)
+- Prettier (with my few preferences *2)

 *1 See `./.eslintrc`
 *2 See `./.prettierrc`